-Before joining BTG, Cohen worked as a management consultant for PwC, the Rare Wine Co, and several other companies and nonprofits, advising clients on strategic solutions and operations.
+She has a background in policy, compliance, risk management, and management consulting, having worked for and advised companies on strategic solutions, regulatory issues, cybersecurity strategy, and operations.
 Her clients included government agencies, Fortune 100 companies, and small to midsize firms operating in the United States and international spheres.